CMU-17-214/s2026/previous_assignments/hw4.md

 4. **Interface Segregation Principle** -- Clients should not be forced to depend on interfaces that they do not use
 5. **Dependency Inversion Principle** -- High-level classes should not depend on low-level classes.

+Further, some tests may not pass initially due to a few incorrect assertions.

 ## Task

 We ask you to perform the following tasks: